 Caring for these children had been a full-time job for their mothers.
 Soon their Mums started a new conversation with Jeremiah and Zane: “Now that our kids are out of the house, can you help us do something productive with our time?”

-We started in 2011 with nine Maker Mums and a 15 foot by 15 foot rented room filled with manuel Singer sewing machines.
+Ubuntu Life started in 2011 with nine Maker Mums and a 15 foot by 15 foot rented room filled with manual Singer sewing machines.
 Our first products were simple and easy to master: shopping bags, coffee sleeves, bandanas, and coasters.
 Soon we purchased 11 acres of land on the outskirts of Maai Mahiu, rehabilitated it with native trees, plants and landscaping, and built our Maker Mum Sewing Studio.